puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 This page describes the generic requirements and run environment for running under Rack; for practical configuration instructions, see [the guide to configuring a Passenger + Apache puppet master.][passenger_guide]

+For details about invoking the puppet master command, see [the puppet master man page](/references/3.6.latest/man/master.html).

 ## Supported Platforms

 The Rack puppet master will run on any \*nix platform, including all Linux variants and OS X. It requires a Rack web server.